 Another big thing we learned is that it's just so critical to communicate with people throughout the diary study to let them know you're getting their entries.
 One thing that’s great about diary studies is you can set them up, and let them run.
 But if I hadn't been keeping track of those entries as they came in and followed up with questions, I might not really have context to understand some of the entries.
 That was the big thing I learned: I’ve got to keep on top of those entries as they're coming in to get the most out of the data.

-I also love it because as a researcher, I think I’m a better person.
-I’m a much better human as a researcher, having been a researcher, because you have to suspend judgment as a researcher, and that is such good practice.
+I also love it because as a researcher, I think I'm a better person.
+I'm a much better human having been a researcher, because you have to suspend judgment, and that is such good practice.
 It makes you a better person.
-The role of the researcher is to have empathy, and take that user’s perspective; it is just really good training for being a better human.
+The role of the researcher is to have empathy, and take that user's perspective; it is just really good training for being a better human.

 Kari Dean McCarthy is a seasoned brand communications strategist, award-winning filmmaker, and gnocchi expert.